-ART-007 Medieval and Renaissance Art History (350 to 1550 CE)
+ART-007 Medieval and Renaissance Art History (350 to 1550)

 An integrated, interdisciplinary survey of art as an aspect of cultures and civilizations in Europe 350 to 1550.
 An interdisciplinary course that investigates how art and architecture reflect the religious, political and philosophical perspectives of the artists and societies that created them.
 Includes Late Roman, Byzantine, Early Medieval, Romanesque, Gothic, Late Gothic and Renaissance periods.
-Meets Arts and Humanities requirement for general education.
+Meets Creative Arts requirements for general education.
+Three units of art history are required for all art majors (students may choose from ART-006, ART-007, ART-008, ART-009, ART-016, ART-017, ART-018 or 019).
 May not be repeated.
 LR

 TRANSFER: UC; CSU Gen. Ed.
-Area C1; IGETC Area 3A; C-ID ARTH 110
+Area C1; IGETC Area 3A; C-ID

+ARTH 110

-ART-008 Early Modern Art History (1550 to 1920 CE)
+ART-008 Early Modern Art History (1550 to 1920)

 Presents art as an aspect of cultures and civilizations from Western Europe and the United States, focusing on the period from 1550 to 1920.
 An interdisciplinary course that investigates how art and architecture reflect the religious, political and philosophical perspectives of the artists and societies that created them.
 Includes Baroque, Neoclassical, Romantic, Realist, Impressionist, Post-Impressionist and Early Modern Art.
-Meets Arts and Humanities requirement for general education.
+Meets Creative Arts requirements for general education.
+Three units of art history are required for all art majors (students may choose from ART-006, ART-007, ART-008, ART-009, ART-016, ART-017 or ART-018).
 May not be repeated.
 LR